vmwshop/tutorials/openrefine.md

 - Edit the “BAGLE” value to “BEAGLE”
 - Edit the “BOXTER” value to “BOXER”
 - Edit the “MATLEESE” value to “MALTESE”
-- Edit the “MIX” VALUE to “MIXED”
+- Edit the “MIX” value to “MIXED”

 ### Other Quick Edits